varunp04/Convolutional-Neural-Network/README.md

 # Convolutional Neural Network

-I perfromed experiments on CNN to get the best possible parrameters.
+I performed experiments on CNN to get the best possible parrameters.

-Files
+### Files

 classifier.py: the network is defined in this file